solo-io/packer-plugin-arm-image/README.md

 for downloading ISOs (though the image should not be an ISO file).
 Supporting also zipped images (enabling you downloading official raspbian images directly).

-See [raspbian_golang.json](samples/raspbian_golang.json) and [builder.go](pkg/builder/builder.go) for details.
+See [raspbian_golang.json](samples/raspbian_golang.json) and [config.go](pkg/builder/config.go) for details.
+For configuration reference, see the [builder doc](docs/builders/arm-image.mdx).

 *Note* if your image is arm64, set `qemu_binary` to `qemu-aarch64-static` in your configuration json file.

 # Compiling and Testing
 ## Building
 As this tool performs low-level OS manipulations - consider using a VM to run this code for isolation.
-While this is highly recommended, it is not mandatory.
+While this is recommended, it is not mandatory.

 This project uses [go modules](https://github.com/golang/go/wiki/Modules) for dependencies introduced in Go 1.11.
 To build: